microtrain/bootcamp/03-BashScripting/01-Basics.md

 #### [Semantic Versioning](https://semver.org/)

-[</> code](https://github.com/stack-x/restart_apache/commit/8666e8d3070669e171b9e3c6d2e40abcfb72b0ee) Semantic versioning is s community standard that helps you communicate the backwards compatibility of a change.
+[</> code](https://github.com/stack-x/restart_apache/commit/8666e8d3070669e171b9e3c6d2e40abcfb72b0ee) Semantic versioning is s community standard that helps you communicate the compatibility of a change.
 We will use it here as an introduction to the concept.

 1. Create the file VERSION.txt
 1. Add the text _0.0.1_